 Currently, Robin serves as the Vice President of Community Relations and Assistant to the President at Nusenda Credit Union.
-In addition, Robin serves as an “executive on loan” from Nusenda to Mayor Richard J. Berry, City of Albuquerque, to help accelerate implementation and results in the areas of education, human services, economic and workforce development in her role as Chief Strategist for City Alive, Albuquerque’s Integration Initiative.
+In addition, Robin serves as an “executive on loan” from Nusenda to Albuquerque’s Living Cities Integration Initiative, City Alive.
+As Chief Strategist for City Alive, Robin mobilizes cross-sector partners to improve outcomes for New Mexicans.
 She was also the innovator and architect of Albuquerque’s successful selection by the Corporation for National and Community Services (CNCS) for the special “Mayor-Governor” Initiative.
 The program will support 20 AmeriCorps members to act as Opportunity Coaches for students in the Running Start for Careers Program, providing wraparound supports and increasing students’ financial capabilities.
 Running Start for Careers is a coordinated public/private effort to decrease New Mexico’s high school drop-out rate while creating an integrated workforce system critical to our state’s sustainable economic success.

 As Vice President of Community Relations and Assistant to the President at Nusenda Credit Union, Robin works collaboratively with a variety of stakeholders and diverse constituent groups to bolster and improve educational and economic opportunities for New Mexicans.
 One of her notable accomplishments in this role includes the Ideas for Action Spotlight on Poverty award for the innovative Powering Success micro-assistance program that bundles short-term financial assistance and wraparound support services for disadvantaged students facing dis-enrollment from college.
 Powering Success has also been recognized as a promising practice for student persistence at the post-secondary level.
 In 2014 the National Association of Federal Credit Unions named her “Professional of the Year”.